 Whitman strung together some modest runs to open the decisive third set, but the Wildcats caught up each time.
 Linfield displayed the most accuracy in the final frame, tallying a .208 attack percentage, and closed on a 5-1 run to earn the sweep.

 Linfield posted one of its better defensive efforts of the season, totaling 98 digs.
-Ritte-Camara had 24 while libero Courtney Uyeda (Fr., Honolulu, Hawaii) registered 23.
-Audrey Frazier (Soph., Albany, Ore.) dished out a match-high 37 assists.
+Ritte-Camara had 24 while libero Courtney Uyeda (Soph., Honolulu, Hawaii) registered 23.
+Audrey Frazier (Jr., Albany, Ore.) dished out a match-high 37 assists.

 Brewer led the Missionaries with 13 kills on 31 total attacks, easily recording the most effective performance of the evening at a .323 clip.
 Rachel Cline had 36 assists to go along with a match-high seven block assists.
 In all, Whitman made 11 blocks to Linfield’s three.